+11.7 Pay Frequency:

-- 11.9 Pay Frequency: Payment of salaries shall be made bi-weekly.
+Payment of salaries shall be made bi-weekly.
 Each pay period shall begin at 12:01 a.m.
 Sunday up to and including 12:00 midnight Saturday two weeks following.
-Each payment shall be made not later than the Friday following the end of each payroll period and shall include payment for all earnings during the previous payroll period. - 11.9.1 Full-Time: Bi-weekly payment to full-time employees shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period. - 11.9.1.1 For employees on a forty (40) hour week, the hourly rate shall be the quotient of the annual salary (12 times the monthly salary) divided by 2,080 hours carried to three decimal places. - 11.9.2 Part-Time: Bi-weekly payment to part-time employees in a class for which a monthly salary rate has been herein established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period.
-The hourly rate for such part-time employees shall be computed in the same manner as for full-time employees. - 11.9.3 Intermittent: Bi-weekly payment to intermittent employees in a class for which a monthly salary rate has been established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period.
-The hourly rate for such intermittent employees shall be computed in the same manner as for full-time employees. - 11.9.4 Bi-Weekly Daily Rate: Bi-weekly payment to employees in a class for which a daily rate rather than a monthly rate has been herein established shall be made on the basis of the actual days worked during the bi-weekly pay period multiplied by the daily rate.
+Each payment shall be made not later than the Friday following the end of each payroll period and shall include payment for all earnings during the previous payroll period.

+- 11.7.1 Full-Time: Bi-weekly payment to full-time employees shall be made on the basis of the hourly rate, as set forth in Exhibit A, multiplied by the number of hours worked during the pay period. - 11.7.1.1 40 Hour Week: For employees on a forty (40) hour week schedule, the annual salary shall be the product of the hourly salary times 2,080 hours. - 11.7.1.2 37.5 Hour Week: For employees on a thirty seven and one-half (37.5) hour work week, the annual salary shall be the product of the hourly salary times 1,950 hours. - 11.7.1.3 Monthly Salary: The monthly salary shall be the quotient of the annual salary divided by 12. - 11.7.2 Part-Time: Bi-weekly payment to part-time employees in a class for which a monthly salary rate has been herein established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period.
+The hourly rate for such part-time employees shall be computed in the same manner as for full-time employees. - 11.7.3 Intermittent: Bi-weekly payment to intermittent employees in a class for which a monthly salary rate has been established shall be made on the basis of the hourly rate multiplied by the number of hours worked during the pay period.
+The hourly rate for such intermittent employees shall be computed in the same manner as for full-time employees. - 11.7.4 Bi-Weekly Daily Rate: Bi-weekly payment to employees in a class for which a daily rate rather than a monthly rate has been herein established shall be made on the basis of the actual days worked during the bi-weekly pay period multiplied by the daily rate.